 Council's Environmental Health Officers routinely inspect premises to ensure food is safely prepared, stored and handled.
 Food premises are required to comply with the Food Act 2003 and the Food Safety Standards

 This is one of the most important aspects of food safety - keeping hot food hot and cold food cold.
 Correct temperature control minimises bacteria growth and the risk of food poisoning.

 Potentially hazardous food must be stored at or below 5 degrees Celsius or at or above 60 degrees Celsius.
 Frozen food must be stored at or below minus 18 degrees Celsius.

 Food Temperature Logs

-Various Food Temperature Log templates are available to download from the Helpful Documents sidebar to the right on this page.
+Various Food Temperature Log templates are available to download from the Helpful Documents sidebar to the left at the bottom of this page.

 Cleaning and sanitising

 There is a difference between cleaning and sanitising.

 Cleaning means "clean to touch" and includes removal of accumulated dirt, dust, food particles, grease or other visible matter such as mould or spider webs.
 Cleaning usually involves the use of water and detergent.

 Develop a cleaning schedule